 - On the left, click Tracker debugger.

-- Paste the visitor ID to the session filter.
+- Paste the URL with the parameter into the session filter.

-- If tracking works correctly, you’ll see your current session with the visitor ID and all performed events.
+- If website tracking is working correctly, you’ll see your current session and all the events performed.

-To check tracking in debug mode, follow these steps:
+To check website tracking in debug mode, follow these steps:

 - Go to Menu > Tag Manager.